LogoLogo

 What is a pull request?

 Pull requests are a way to propose changes to a database.
-A pull request is created from a branch with new changes that a user would like to make to another branch (commonly the main or master branch).
-Once the pull request is opened, the reviewer can easily review the diff of the proposed changes and discuss potential improvements or implications of the change.
+A pull request is created from a with new changes that a user would like to make to another branch (commonly the main or master branch).
+Once the pull request is opened, the reviewer can easily review the of the proposed changes and discuss potential improvements or implications of the change.
 If approved, the pull request can be merged, which will update the base branch with the changes from the feature branch.

 How to use pull requests

 You can use pull requests to propose changes for another branch.
-To create a pull request, you should make changes to a branch on your database or a fork of another database.
+To create a pull request, you should make changes to a branch on your database or a of another database.
 Then you can use the new pull request form to choose your base branch.
 You can also add a title (required) and description (optional).

 Difference between GitHub pull requests and DoltHub pull requests